Cryopreservation of Sperm ($312.18 per strain):

 - Embryos are cryopreserved in straws and stored in liquid N2.

-The Gene Targeting and Transgenic Shared Resource stores embryos in two separate tanks at Roswell Park Cancer Institute in Buffalo, NY.
+The Gene Targeting and Transgenic Shared Resource stores embryos in two separate tanks at Roswell Park Comprehensive Cancer Center in Buffalo, NY.
 (Storage is $10/strain/year)